naXa777/spring-cloud-url-shortener/README.md

 2. Sync project files with Gradle (initial sync may happen automatically)
 3. Now you should have multiple run configurations for every module.
 Run them one-by-one:
     1. DiscoveryServerApplication
+    2. ConfigServerApplication
-    2. KurlyServiceApplication
+    3. KurlyServiceApplication
-    3. KurlyAppApplication
+    4. KurlyAppApplication
-    4. TurbineApplication
+    5. TurbineApplication
-    5. HystrixDashboardApplication
+    6. HystrixDashboardApplication

 Tip: make sure that you run them on different ports and these ports are free, otherwise you'll get an error.